 - Monday, August 21, 2017 - Hong Kong

 Organized by: The Graduate Student Council, Society of Women Engineers, and the Senior Class.

 This career fair kicks off the fall recruiting season and is the largest fair on-campus with over 300 companies in attendance.

-Engineering Career Fair Collaborative - TBA November 2017
+Engineering Career Fair Collaborative - Wednesday, November 15, 2017

 Sponsored by the career offices of Harvard University, Boston University College of Engineering, Olin College, Tufts University, and MIT.

 Meet representatives from small engineering firms across the area seeking engineering students for full-time and internship opportunities in innovative fields including robotics, energy, medical devices, and civil/environmental design.
 All levels of engineering students from the five sponsoring institutions are invited to attend.
 Registration is required as attendance is capped for each participating university.
 MIT students should register in CareerBridge (select 'Career Fair/Events' tab and search for event).